rdmsr/tisix/README.md

 - The `Arch` API thingy makes me lose my sanity.
 - No SMP
 - The scheduling algorithm could be greatly improved, its time_slice thing seems broken.
-- Servers'build system could also be improved.
+- The `servers`'s build system could also be improved.

 ## Architectures
 I plan on porting tisix to multiple architectures for the fun of it but, right now, I am focusing on x86_64 as I know it better so it's easier to debug and faster to develop.